SITCommunity/NekoUI-Download/README.md

 > or you can download it from NekoUI Official Github Release:
 > - Github: [Github Release]

-Note: The Fabric Version of NekoUI is under development, please keep patience until it will be ported.

 ### How To Use The Mods
 > Copy the mod jar file into ".minecraft/mods" Folders.
 >